 Before I reveal the secret, let’s consider your typical customer’s inbox.
 The average person gets about 88 emails each day, many of which are marketing emails coming from companies she doesn’t even remember.
 Because nobody has time to read that many emails, she regularly plays the inbox version of kiss, kill, marry OR ignore, unsubscribe, read.
 This is the precarious world of email marketing — fail to add enough value and your customer might cut the cord and say goodbye forever.

 Most old loyalty software just avoids this challenge altogether.
-They only mail customers when they’ve joined the rewards program, and after each time the customer uses it.
+They send customers a loyalty program welcome email when they’ve joined the rewards program, and after each time the customer uses its points.
 The problem is that this is just telling people what they already know.
 There’s no value.

 One of the main reasons Beans retailers get more usage on their rewards programs compared to traditional loyalty software is that we regularly notify your users about their credit.
 We now send millions of emails each week that communicate enough value to your customers, often enough to be permitted to stay in their inbox.
-Most importantly, people open and click these emails — we have a send to click rate of over 7 x the e-commerce average.
+Most importantly, people open and click these emails — we have a send-to-click rate of over 700% of the e-commerce average.

 Yes, but how?